JoGist/VGDatabase/README.md

 *   _Bundler 2.0_
 *   _Ruby 2.7.0p0_
 *   _Rails 6.0.2.2_
+*   _Postgres 9 or above_
 *   _JavaScript (any version)_

-## Code usage
+## Rails app usage
-To build and run the Rails server, go into the /VGDatabase folder and run:
+To build and run the Rails app, go into the root folder of the repo and run the following commands.

+Build and install all required Gems included in Gemfile:
 ```sh
 Bundle install
 ```

-To intall all required Gems, then run:
+Start the rails server:
 ```sh
 rails server
 ```